We have a vision five to ten years out- what are the biggest opportunities to focus on between now and then?

-Aside from reading over years of research studies, I spent time understanding how the organization was divided and conducted interviews with product owners and stakeholders in varies teams and locations throughout the world.
+Aside from reading over the years of research studies, I spent time understanding how the organization was divided and conducted interviews with product owners and stakeholders in varies teams and locations throughout the world.
 Each interview helped create the process maps that I produced.

 Each process flow map contained granular details and every micro-step in the process from planning to reporting on an ad campaign.
 It also outlined which role and which player was responsible for each step.
 We quickly learned that in social advertising, there are many cooks in the kitchen, one size does not fit all especially when it came to different types of advertising, our customers will move money to whichever platform is giving them the best results and there is a lot of money at stake.

-The process map highlighted the greatest opportunities, customer decision points and places where customers had found work arounds or leveraged programs outside the platform to manage their tasks.
-Through this process we discovered where deeper research and discovery is needed and where in the process the greatest opportunities were.
+The process map highlighted the greatest opportunities, customer decision points and places where customers had found workarounds or leveraged programs outside the platform to manage their tasks.
+Through this process, we discovered where deeper research and discovery is needed and where in the process the greatest opportunities were.

 Product Design Principles

 Often times a company will have financial goals they want to hit but less often do companies have an established set of customer experience goals they won't launch without.
-Twitter wanted just that to accompany their ambitious financial goals.
+Twitter wanted just that to accompany its ambitious financial goals.

 In my time at Twitter, I delivered two process map which outlined completely different user groups and flows.
-On the maps we highlighted the biggest opportunities to improve UX in the near term.
+On the maps, we highlighted the biggest opportunities to improve UX in the near term.
 The maps were used to align teams behind the current process and opportunities.
 The product and design teams craved customer experience principles that were not yet established inside the company therefore, I facilitated workshops that lead to product design principles which would be used to make product design and prioritization decisions in the future.